 Additionally, all incoming calls should be blocked unless they include the emergency call indicators.
-When a UE receives a call without the emergency services indicator, it MUST respond with a 486 - Busy Here.
+If, while the UE is in an emergency session, the UE receives a call without the emergency services indicator, it MUST respond with a 486 - Busy Here.